 In the white Bordeaux wines from Pessac Leognan, the problems caused by premox were first talked about shortly after the turn of the century, in about 2003.
 2003 was the hottest, driest year on record in Bordeaux.

 For many wines, in regards to their aging potential, 2003 has not turned out as well as some people thought.
 So I am not sure that that specific vintage should be used to measure the effects of premox in white Bordeaux wine.

 Subsequent vintages have also shown to some degree the effects of premature oxidation in white Bordeaux wine.
 While there are many theories as to the cause of premox, it is thought by many people to have been caused by at least one, or more of the following:

 Faulty corks which did not provide a correct seal to allow the correct exchange between the levels of oxygen and the wine.

-Decreases in the amount of sulphur during vinification is thought to be problematic as the amount of sulphur used should be consistent.
-An increase in the amount of sulphur as a protective measure before bottling is not adequate.
+Decreases in the amount of sulfur during vinification is thought to be problematic as the amount of sulfur used should be consistent.
+An increase in the amount of sulfur as a protective measure before bottling is not adequate.

 Increased percentages of new, French oak barrels for the aging process is thought to allow too much oxygen into the wine during the aging period.
 This is because new oak barrels are more porous than older, used barrels which would allow more oxygen into the wine.